defold/doc/docs/en/manuals/flash.md

 As discussed in the movie clips section above, the Stage is essentially the top level container of a Flash game and is created each time a project is exported.
 The Stage will by default have one child, the *MainTimeline*.
 Each movie clip generated in the project will have its own timeline, and can serve as a container for other symbols (including movie clips).

-## Defold---Collections
+## Defold—collections

 The Defold equivalent of the Flash Stage is a collection.
-By default, this is the "main" collection which is what will be in a new project when you first create it.
-Every game needs a collection to bootstrap from.
-You can change which collection is loaded at startup by accessing the *game.project* settings file that is in the root of every Defold project:
+When the engine starts up it creates a new game world based on the content of a collection file.
+By default, this file is called "main.collection" but you can change which collection is loaded at startup by accessing the *game.project* settings file that is in the root of every Defold project:

 ![game.project](images/flash/game_project.png)